-The grievance procedure and other information about disability access (including requesting a reasonable accommodation) in the North Carolina courts is available on the North Carolina Administrative Office of the Courts website under the "Disability Access" page of the "Help Topics" "Disability and Special Needs" section of the website.
+The grievance procedure for the North Carolina Administrative Office of the Courts is available at the "Disability Access" section of the "Citizen" section of its website.

 The grievance procedure for the N.C.
-Department of Health and Human Services is available under the "About" "Department Initiatives" "ADA and Civil Rights Grievance Procedure" section of its website.
+Department of Health and Human Services is available on the "Department Initiatives" "ADA and Civil Rights Grievance Procedure" section of its website.

 - 2. Violations related to child welfare.
 Violations of Title II of the ADA in the child welfare context have been found in other states based on a variety of different types of discriminatory practices.
-Some of the violations are as follows: - A Voluntary Resolution Agreement between the U.S. DHHS Office of Civil Rights (OCR) and the Oregon Department of Human Services (Department) (Transaction Numbers 18-290275, 18-291152, and 18-291153) (November 2019).
-The agreement addresses the rights of parents with disabilities.
-OCR received complaints alleging children were removed from their parents who have disabilities, and that the parents were denied effective and meaningful opportunities for reunification due in significant part to stereotypical beliefs and discriminatory assumptions about the parents' abilities to safely care for their children because of the parents' low IQ scores.
-The OCR identified systemic deficiencies in the Department's implementation of disability rights policies, practices, and procedures.
-The agreement requires an individualized assessment of a parent with a disability rather a determination of safety risk based on stereotypes or generalizations about persons with disabilities or a specific diagnosis.
-The Department agreed to update its policies and procedures, implement a new disability rights training plan, and make assurances it will comply with the anti-discrimination disabilities laws, and OCR will monitor the Department's efforts and provide technical assistance. - A letter of finding by the U.S. DOJ and U.S. DHHS to the Massachusetts Department of Children and Families, DJ No 204-36-216 and HHS No. 14-182176 (Jan.
+Some of the violations are as follows: - A letter of finding by the U.S. DOJ and U.S. DHHS to the Massachusetts Department of Children and Families, DJ No 204-36-216 and HHS No. 14-182176 (Jan.
 29, 2015).
 The violation involved the removal of a newborn from her mother, Sara Gordon, who has a developmental disability.
 Findings were that the Department engaged in ongoing and extensive violations over a period of two years when it failed to reasonably modify its policies, practices, and procedures to accommodate Sara's disability and implement appropriate reunification services.
 The Department's actions were based on assumptions and stereotypes of Sara's disability and failed to consider appropriate family-based support services.
 The remedial measures imposed by the letter of finding include withdrawing the petition to terminate parental rights; implementing appropriate services and supports for reunification; paying compensatory damages; developing and implementing procedures on the ADA and Section 504 for assessments, services planning, visitation and safety requirements; and implementing a training program for staff. - A letter of finding to the Florida Department of Children and Families, OCR Docket No. 05-36562 (Aug.
 7, 2007) for failing to provide appropriate auxiliary aids of qualified sign language interpreters necessary for effective communication with persons who are deaf and hearing impaired. - Settlement agreement between U.S. DHHS Office for Civil Rights and the State of Georgia Department of Human Services, OCR Transaction Number: 09-102792 (Dec.
 17. 2015) regarding denial of an application to become a foster parent.